mamisaki/RTPSpy/README.md

 # RTPSpy: fMRI Real-Time Processing System in Python

 > [!NOTE]
-> We are currently developing a new version of the library that will run in a container (i.e., Docker, Singularity, and Apptainer).
+> We are currently developing a new version of the library that will run in a container (i.e., Docker, Singularity (Apptainer)).
 > Some packages are under development and may not work outside of our environment.
 > If you need help setting them up in your environment, please contact me at (mamisaki@gmail.com).
 I may be able to assist you in implementing the system for your environment.